C3-PRO/c3-pro-android-framework/README.md

 This module provides a FHIR server implementation used to move FHIR resources, created on device, to a FHIR server, without the need for user interaction nor -confirmation.

+### GoogleFit

+Supports easy interaction with the Google Fit API.
+Step count, height and latest weight of the user can be read and returned as FHIR `Quantity` and `Observation`.
+It can also write new height and weight data into the Fit history.

 Licence
 -------